ceph/ceph/README.md

 ### Prerequisites

-The list of package dependencies for building the documentation can be found in doc_deps.deb.txt:
+The list of package dependencies for building the documentation can be found in `doc_deps.deb.txt`:

 	sudo apt-get install `cat doc_deps.deb.txt`

 ### Building the Documentation

-To build the documentation, ensure that you are in the top-level `/ceph directory, and execute the build script.
+To build the documentation, ensure that you are in the top-level `/ceph` directory, and execute the build script.
 For example:

 	admin/build-doc